 source: rei.com

-Along with new wheels, getting a new set of tyres will lower your rolling resistance, meaning more speed.
+Along with new wheels, getting a new set of tires will lower your rolling resistance, meaning more speed.
 Continental, Vittoria and Schwalbe are common options for an upgrade, and you can expect to spend between $60 and $120 for a new pair.
 Some of the more expensive options can go up to $1000 though.

-A new pair of tyres will help improve your energy loss efficiency.
+A new pair of tires will help improve your energy loss efficiency.
 If you upgrade your wheels, investing in new tyres is a no-brainer as well.
 The things to consider is the tread, the size and the puncture resistance.

 Try: Continental Gatorskin Foldable Tire – 700 x 23-32 or Continental Sprinter Schlauchreifen tire.